-We invite you to explore these pages and contact our religious educator, Patti Withers, to get connected.
+We invite you to explore these pages and contact our religious educator at [email protected] to get connected.

 What should my children wear?
 We generally dress very casually.
 Most children wear T-shirts and jeans or shorts.
 Others prefer to “dress up.”

 Where do children & youth go first?
 The Middle and High School Youth begin with their groups at 11:00.
 The younger children begin in the sanctuary with their parents.
 Following a story and the song “Touch the Earth, Reach the Sky,” the children follow the “Keeper of the Flame” out of the sanctuary to their religious education activities.